Anjiefan/flutter_campus_social_app/README-en.md

 # flutter-python-app
-## 云智校APP
+## 云智校APP 3.0
-China's first enterprise uses a large-scale campus social app developed by pure flutter technology stack.
-This is an APP for college students.
-It is a platform for making entertainment, learning and socializing.
-It has 20,000 loyalty during the beta period. user.
-The current 1.2 version is available in the Android Store and Apple Store.
+Cloud smart school app is the first large-scale campus trade and community app developed by a domestic enterprise using flutter technology stack.
+Cloud smart school is a software with the core product concept of providing part-time tasks to college students, promoting independent trade of campus students, reducing daily expenses of students, and helping to collect and provide income channels for students.

 ------------